andreasmhallberg/readingnotes/Ammon, 1986. Explikation der Begriffe ‘Standardvarietät’ und ‘Standardsprache’ auf normtheoretischer Grundlage.md

   5. (Stylistics)

 - Codification + prescription (authority) = standard. "im Bezug auf sie sind Gebote ofizeill gültig".
 51

+- Only those parts of the variety that are codified are "standardspruchlisch".
+51

 - Norm ≠ codification [Bartsch, Milroy etc.].
 51